-All students are strongly encouraged to contact the Office of Admissions at (773) 252-5389 for an appointment to speak with an admission counselor before submitting the application.
+All students are strongly encouraged to contact the Office of Admissions for an appointment to speak with an Enrollment Ambassador before submitting the application.
 Degree requirements for each program can be found in the curriculum section of this catalog.

-Admission to Resurrection University is contingent upon successful completion of all admission requirements prior to the start of the term.
+Admission to Oak Point University is contingent upon successful completion of all admission requirements prior to the start of the term.
 These include, but are not limited to, completion and documentation (submit final official transcripts) of all prerequisite class requirements, as well as completion of health document requirement by the assigned due date.